viamrobotics/docs/docs/components/base/_index.md

 **Parameters:**

-- `linear` [(Vector3)](https://python.viam.dev/autoapi/viam/proto/common/index.html#viam.proto.common.Vector3): The linear velocity in mm per second.
+- `linear` [(Vector3)](https://python.viam.dev/autoapi/viam/proto/common/index.html#viam.proto.common.Vector3): The linear velocity in millimeters per second.
 Only the Y component of the vector is used for a wheeled base.
 - `angular` [(Vector3)](https://python.viam.dev/autoapi/viam/proto/common/index.html#viam.proto.common.Vector3): The angular velocity in degrees per second.
 Only the Z component of the vector is used for a wheeled base.

 **Returns:**